Florida's Agritourism Laws

 Florida has recently passed important new laws, key to developing agritourism.
 In 2013, a change in the Florida Statutes (F.S.
 570.96) reduced the liability for bona fide farms engaging in agritourism, so long as a warning sign containing specific language is posted at the farm.
 The required sign warns participants that agritourism activities involve inherent risks and notifies them that, by choosing to participate in the agritourism activity, they are accepting these risks.
 The sign must be posted at the entrance to the agritourism operation and at the site of the activity.
 The warning language must also be used on written contracts.

-Please see below the inherent risk warning language for agritourism contracts and signs required under Florida Statute 570.89:
+Please see below the inherent risk warning language for agritourism contracts and signs required under Florida Statute 570.89, as of the 2020 statutes.

 Under Florida law, an agritourism operator is not liable for injury or death of, or damage or loss to, a participant in an agritourism activity conducted at this agritourism location if such injury, death, damage, or loss results from the inherent risks of the agritourism activity.
 Inherent risks of agritourism activities include, among others, risks of injury inherent to land, equipment, and animals, as well as the potential for you to act in a negligent manner that may contribute to your injury, death, damage, or loss.
 You are assuming the risk of participating in this agritourism activity.